-For older sails: The maximum dimension across the sail from the mid point of the luff to the mid point of the leech is 1791mm (5' 10 1⁄2'').
+45.1.
+For older sails built before January 1 2000: Maximum dimension of leech 5334mm (17'6") from center of grommet in the headboard and clew.
+The maximum dimension across the sail from the mid point of the luff to the mid point of the leech is 1791mm (5' 10 1/2").
 Determine the mid point of the luff by folding the sail until the center of the grommet in the headboard coincides with the center of the grommet at the tack.
 Determine the mid point of the leech using the headboard grommet and the grommet at the clew.
 The measurements are from the inside of the boltrope to the leech and shall be checked with only enough tension to remove wrinkles.

-- 46. Bolt ropes may be cut back at the tack no more then 254mm (10"). - 47.
-A grommet may be installed in the mainsail to permit tightening the luff while racing.
-Refer to drawing for the location.
-A line may be rigged through this grommet in any manner desired in order to tighten the luff. - 48.
-Maximum length of mainsail battens: (Pockets not over 38mm (1 1⁄2") longer than batten)
+46. Bolt ropes may be cut back at the tack no more than 254mm (10").
+The boltrope on the mainsail foot and luff may be cut-out, at tack only.

+47. A grommet may be installed in the mainsail to permit tightening the luff while racing.
+A line may be rigged through this grommet in any manner desired in order to tighten the luff.

+48. Maximum length of mainsail battens: (Pockets not over 38mm (1 1/2") longer than batten)

-Top batten ---- -----457mm (18")
+Top batten 457mm (18")

-Center batten - 686mm (27")
+Center batten 686mm (27")

-Lower batten - 610mm (24")
+Lower batten 610mm (24")

+Batten position is measured to the center of the batten pocket.

-- 49. The headboard of the mainsail is a maximum 152mm (6") measured perpendicular to the luff.
-Projection of the mainsail leech beyond the headboard shall not exceed 5mm (3/16"). - 49.1 The mainsail leech between the headboard and the upper batten shall be straight or nearly straight like the other leech sections (between battens and lower batten to clew). - 50.
-Jib dimensions:
+49. The maximum dimension across the top of the mainsail shall be a maximum 176mm 185mm (measured perpendicular to the luff) from inside of including the bolt rope.
+The top of the mainsail shall be perpendicular to the luff.
+49.150.
+The mainsail leech between the headboard and the upper batten shall be straight or nearly straight like the other leech sections (between battens and lower batten to clew).

+50. Jib dimensions: